neptun-software/neptun.web/public/docs/api-users-{user_id}-collections-{collection_id}-templates-{template_id}.patch.md

-# User Template Collection Update Endpoint
+# User Template Update Endpoint

 ## Overview

-This endpoint allows users to update a specific template collection's details.
+This endpoint allows users to update a specific template's details within a collection.

 ## Request Details